vhartman11/Portfolio/README.md

 ## Created by Vince Hartman

-This project was created to showcase some of my skill sets, link to my professional pagesa, and give a way for employers to get in touch with me.
+This project was created to showcase some of my skill sets, links to my professional pagesa, and give a way for employers to get in touch with me.

 ## Technology used: